springgen-dev/springgen/README.md

 Think of it as:

-> Create React App — but for Spring Boot backend projects.
+> Like a frontend starter generator — but for production-ready Spring Boot backends.

 SpringGen is not just a template pack.
 It is a generator platform with a CLI and web UI that dynamically builds project structures based on selected configuration options.